Why become a Google Certified Educator?

 Why become a Google Certified Trainer?

 I find the Google Certified Trainer community a valuable resource.
 I can ask questions and receive responses from international trainers.
-The gtrainerdemo domain has been a valuable resource to create tutorial videos such as Beginning Google Classroom playlist.
-The annual requirement to give 12 trainings is what I already do even though I am a classroom teacher and not an EdTech Specialist.
+The gtrainerdemo domain has been a valuable resource to create tutorial videos, as well as a fake Google Classroom student I call Hannah Banana.
+I use Hannah to demonstrate assignment expectations to my students.
+The annual requirement to give 12 trainings a year is what I already do even though I am a classroom teacher and not an EdTech Specialist.

 According to Episode 12: GET Help Hangouts Slides, in 2017, 3,000 trainers in 65 different countries gave 11,047 training sessions that reached approximately 334,441 educators.